Kyvos-KyPy/samples/BasketAnalysis/readme.txt

    5d.
 Directory where the basket analysis data files are creates: COMPUTER_VISION_SAVE_DATA_PATH="any existing directory on your machine"
 6. Open an Anaconda prompt.
    6a.
 Enter the command: jupyter lab --notebook-dir=c:\samples-main\BasketAnalysis
+7. When the Anaconda lab window opens, open Computer_Vision_Demo.ipynb.
+   7a.
+You can run the entire demo or one cell at a time (in order).

 Please contact me at eugene.asahara@kyvos.io if you have any questions.